Key Differentiators between Acumatica and Macola

 Built using modern technology: Acumatica is built for the cloud using current web technologies and development tools.
 Macola is decades old and still leverages older computer architectures and development tools.

 Modern APIs for integration: Acumatica’s modern API supports easy integration with other cloud applications.
 Macola only provides limited capabilities through its web services API, and that API is not available across all the Macola products.

 Customizations using industry-standard tools: Acumatica is highly configurable using industry-standard C# and .NET.
 Macola can be modified using VBA, but users are limited in what they can customize in the product.

-Multiple deployment options (public cloud, private cloud, hybrid): Deployment options include public cloud (like Amazon Web Services), private cloud (hosting of your choice), and hybrid configurations.
+Multiple deployment options (public cloud, private cloud, on-premises): Acumatica’s deployment options include public cloud (like Amazon Web Services), private cloud (hosting of your choice), and on-premises.
 Acumatica supports true cloud deployments while Macola does not.

 Lower TCO: Acumatica offers consumption-based pricing, unlimited users at no extra cost, and robust support and deployment options, significantly reducing the TCO for Acumatica compared to Macola.